Daniel J. O'Donnell: Controversy

-On May 23, 2023, Assemblyman Daniel O'Donnell made a comment to Assemblymember Catalina Cruz that offended her as the Assemblyman walked out of the committee meeting on codes chaired by Assemblymember Jeffrey Dinowitz.
+On May 23, 2023, Assemblyman Daniel O'Donnell made a comment to Assemblymember Catalina Cruz that offended her as the Assemblyman walked out of a committee meeting on codes chaired by Assemblymember Jeffrey Dinowitz.
 The bill (sponsored by Assemblymember Amy Paulin) being debated was regarding police officers seizing guns owned by suspects during domestic violence situations.
 The members of the codes committee were also debating how many votes it needed to forward the bill out of committee onto the assembly floor for a vote.
 Cruz voted differently than O'Donnell.
 Following the vote, as O'Donnell exited the voting room, O'Donnell whispered to her, "Grow a pair, honey."
 O'Donnell was sanctioned by Speaker Carl Heastie for his actions.

 Personal life

 O'Donnell is gay and advocates for LGBTQ rights.

 On January 29, 2012, O'Donnell married his partner of 31 years, John Banta, whom he met at Catholic University.
 The ceremony and reception were attended by over 400 people including Governor Andrew Cuomo, Assembly Speaker Sheldon Silver, Comptroller Tom DiNapoli, Attorney General Eric Schneiderman, New York City Council Speaker Christine Quinn, many of his colleagues from the Assembly and State Senate, family, and friends.
 The couple were married by Judith Kaye, the former chief justice of the state Court of Appeals.

 In 2011, O'Donnell was featured in Out Magazines "Out 100," the magazine's list of the year's 100 most inspiring individuals.

 He has been interviewed in periodicals for the "Bear" community.